ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/walkthrough.md

 ## Final Build

-Now that we have everything we developed working, we should generate a production build and verify that output locally.
+Now that we have all our content everything we developed working, we should generate a production build and verify that output locally.
 For that, we just need to run Greenwood's `build` command, followed by its `serve` command:

 ```shell
 $ npm run build